zzemchik/philo_pthread_mutex/README.md

-# Philosofers
+# Philosophers
-This project solves the problem philosofers and do some more.
+This project solves the problem philosophers and do some more.
 In program i use thread.
 ## How to work
 Do make and start program whith 3 or 4 argument:
 1. Number philo.